urbanspoon/ruby-style-guide/README.md

 By the way, if you're into Rails you might want to check out the complementary [Ruby on Rails Style Guide][rails-style-guide].

-# The Ruby Style Guide
+# The Urbanspoon Ruby Style Guide

-This a fork of the Style Guide
+This a fork of the Style Guide by bbatsov.

 ## Table of Contents